 Student paragraphs: 1st draft.
 REVISED BY COURSE INSTRUCTOR: GRAMMAR AND VOCABULARY ISSUES ARE CLEANED UP AND SOME COMMENTS ARE MADE ALSO IN THE MARGIN ABOUT COHERENCE (AND ACCURACY OF CONTENT).

 1a.Jamal Khashoggi was a Saudi journalist and a Washington Post columnist.
-He has disappeared on 2 October while he was at the Saudi consulate in Istanbul to obtain a document certifying his divorce from his former wife.
-His actual fiancée waited for him outside the building several hours before warning Turkish authorities about his disappearing.
-After that Turkish officials has declared he had never got out of the consulate, as the security cameras videos have shown.
-Khashoggi has been an high-profile critic of the crown Prince Mohammad bin Salman; for this reason the journalist had recently moved to Virginia (US) as a form of protection.
+He disappeared on 2 October while he was at the Saudi consulate in Istanbul to obtain a document certifying his divorce from his former wife.
+His current fiancée waited for him outside the building for several hours before warning the Turkish authorities about his disappearance.
+After that Turkish officials declared he had never left the consulate, as the security cameras videos showed.
+Khashoggi was a high-profile critic of the crown Prince Mohammad bin Salman; for this reason the journalist had recently moved to Virginia (US) as a form of protection.
 US Intelligence intercepts of Saudi officials have made clear that the Crown Prince was planning to lure Jamal back to Saudi Arabia.
-However, this plan has never been pursued and according to most recent news, he has been brutally killed inside the home country Consulate by a 15-member team arrived for the operation.
+However, this plan was never successful and according to the latest news reports, he was brutally killed inside Saudi Consulate by a 15-member team which had arrived in Istanbul / flown in for the operation.

 1b Jamal Khashoggi was a Saudi Journalist, born in 1958 in Medina, Saudi Arabia.
 He was also an editor in chief of the Al-Arab News Channel and editor for the Saudi Arabian newspaper Al-Watan, turning it into a platform for Saudi Arabian progressives.
-In 2017, he began to write for The Washington Post in the United States and his articles criticized Saudi Arabian's kingdom and its desputes against Qatar and Lebanon and the invasion of Yemen.
+In 2017, he began to write for The Washington Post in the United States and his articles criticized the Kingdom of Saudi Arabia and its disputes against Qatar and Lebanon and the invasion of Yemen.
 Furthermore, he had been married and divorced three times.
-By the time he disappeared he had a Turkish fiancé who was planning to marry, moving to Istanbul, the city that would have hosted his new tv channel.
+At the time he disappeared he had a Turkish fiancé who he was planning to marry, moving to Istanbul, the city that would host his new TV channel.

 2.Khashoggi lived in self-imposed exile in the USA.
-Jamal Khashoggi, who had spent several years of service at the court of Saudi royal family as an editor, decided to flee his native country for a number of reasons.
-Before moving to the US as a self-exile, Jamal Khashoggi had already been there to obtain his MBA at Indiana University.
+Having spent several years of service at the court of Saudi royal family as an editor, he decided to flee his native country for a number of reasons.
+Before becoming a self-exile, Jamal Khashoggi had already lived in the US, to obtain his MBA at Indiana University.
 After his studies, Khashoggi started his career as journalist and became closer and closer to the royal family writing for the national newspaper.
-That made him aware of the tensions within the inner circle of the Saud family: he was described as someone who recognised the virtues of the regime but who could not remain silent in front of its injustices.
+That made him aware of the tensions within the inner circle of the Saud family: he was described as someone who recognised the virtues of the regime but who could not remain silent before its injustices.
 After Khashoggi criticised President Trump in late 2016, the Saudi royal family banned him from public appearances and writing so he decided to move to the US for a temporary stay before definitively settling down in Turkey with his fiancée.
-Moreover, the collision with the Wahhabid clergy orbiting around the royal family, due to his pro-Muslim Brotherhood leanings, is considered as another key factor in his decision.
-Given that, it is striking the parallel with another important figure, the Turkish cleric Fethullah Gülen, also in exile in the US for similar, religious motives.
+The clash with the Wahhabid clergy orbiting around the royal family, due to his pro-Muslim Brotherhood leanings, is considered another key factor in his decision.
+Given that situation, the parallel with another important figure, the Turkish cleric Fethullah Gülen, also in exile in the US for similar, religious motives, is striking.